ManishKukreja98/pizza-sales-analysis/README.md

-# Pizza Sales Analysis  | SQL · Excel · Power BI
+# 🍕Pizza Sales Analysis  | SQL · Excel · Power BI

-## Project Overview
+## 📊Project Overview
 This project is an **end-to-end data analysis of pizza sales** aimed at uncovering key business insights and performance trends.
 The analysis focuses on tracking revenue, order behavior, and product performance to support data-driven decision-making.